masonforest/www.masonforest.com/_posts/2018-10-21-ellipticoin-progress-update-number-1.markdown

 *  DDOS attacks/Sybil Resistance
     * [Will](https://www.linkedin.com/in/willmeister/) gave some good feedback, pointing out that if the winning blacksmith node of each round is public that node is vulnerable to DDOS attacks.
 We figured that the protocol could be updated so that in each staking round the winning node determines the next winner and messages the winner directly.
+This can be expanded by not only notifying the next winner but the next few potential winners.
+If the first winner doesn’t mine a block after a certain period of time then the next winner can and so on.
 I also have considered a system where sending any message to a node costs a small fee.
 This would make DDOS attacks prohibitively expensive.
 There are definitely low tech solutions to this problem that can be used early on and it can iterated on as time goes on.

 ---

 Design and development of Ellipticoin is far from perfect or done.
 I very much believe in iterative development and planning as a project progresses.
 If you have any feedback on any of these updates or ideas I’d love to hear from you!
 Come on by the [Ellipicoin chat](https://t.me/joinchat/F0_SEksYp5PhexXW6dQ-9A) and say hello!

+_Thanks to [Will Meister](https://twitter.com/will_meister) for giving me feedback on earlier drafts of this post._